Bell’s Palsy Is The Leading Cause of Facial Paralysis

 Selective neurolysis is performed as an outpatient procedure.
 It has less downtime and fewer risks in contrast to similar facial paralysis surgeries.
 Plus, Bell’s palsy patients may see the initial results of a selective neurolysis procedure as soon as the day after surgery.

-Meanwhile, Botox injections are among the most common treatments for Bell’s palsy.
-Botox is often a top choice for cosmetic procedures, it has also been shown to help Bell’s palsy patients restore facial symmetry and improve their facial appearance.
+Botox is one of the most common treatment options for Bell’s palsy.
+Although Botox is often a top choice for cosmetic procedures, it has also been shown to help patients restore facial symmetry and improve their facial appearance.

 Botox injections temporarily relax hyperactive muscles in the face.
-They may be used in combination with neuromuscular retraining, which coordinates proper muscle movements.
+They can be used in combination with neuromuscular retraining, which coordinates proper muscle movements.

-Finally, neuromuscular retraining can be a great treatment for Bell’s palsy in the appropriate candidate.
-The therapy gradually recreates the brain-to-nerve-to-muscle routine to help Bell’s palsy patients regain control of facial movements and expressions.
-It is provided by an expert physical therapist, who evaluates a Bell’s palsy patient and offers exercise recommendations based on this individual’s symptoms.
+Neuromuscular retraining can be a great treatment for Bell’s palsy in the appropriate candidate.
+The therapy gradually recreates the brain-to-nerve-to-muscle routine to help patients regain control of facial movements and expressions.
+It is provided by an expert physical therapist, who evaluates a patient and offers exercise recommendations based on this individual’s symptoms.

 Each neuromuscular retraining program is customized to a Bell’s palsy patient and must be followed closely.
-Once a Bell’s palsy patient learns the proper facial exercises, he or she can perform them independently.
-And over time, a Bell’s palsy patient can improve his or her facial strength and coordination.
+Once a patient learns the proper facial exercises, he or she can perform them independently.
+And over time, this patient can improve their facial muscle strength and coordination.

 Research shows approximately 85 percent of patients recover from Bell’s palsy without any lingering health issues.
 It also indicates 10 percent of Bell’s palsy patients deal with synkinesis and partial facial paralysis after treatment, and the remaining 5 percent require additional support.

 For people who have been dealing with Bell’s palsy symptoms for eight months or longer, Dr. Azizzadeh can help.
-Dr. Azizzadeh is a dual board-certified facial plastic and reconstructive surgeon who offers personalized Bell’s palsy treatments.
-He is happy to meet with a Bell’s palsy patient, learn about his or her symptoms and create a custom treatment plan.
-Then, Dr. Azizzadeh will work diligently to help this patient address his or her Bell’s palsy symptoms.
+Dr. Azizzadeh is a dual board-certified facial plastic and reconstructive surgeon who offers personalized treatment options.
+He is happy to meet with a patient, learn about their symptoms, and create a custom treatment plan.
+Then, Dr. Azizzadeh will work diligently to help this patient address their symptoms.

-Schedule a Bell’s Palsy Treatment Consultation with Dr. Azizzadeh Today
+Schedule a Treatment Consultation with Dr. Azizzadeh Today

-Dr. Azizzadeh is available to meet with Bell’s palsy patients.
-To set up a treatment consultation with Dr. Azizzadeh, please call us today at (424) 512-1589.
+Dr. Azizzadeh is available to meet with patients coping with long-term facial paralysis symptoms.
+To set up a treatment consultation with Dr. Azizzadeh, please contact us online or call us today at (310) 657-2203.